-First off, Slimming Belly Patch also contains angelica sinensis and alisma orientalis.
+Slimming Belly Patch also contains angelica sinensis and alisma orientalis.
 Apply it to the midsection and leave it on for a minimum of 12 hours per day.
 Supposedly, it’ll help you burn fat and suppress appetite.
-One benefits is the ease of use.
+One benefit is the ease of use.

 Lack of Results – “Doesn’t Help?”